Mahurangi Magazine logo

 Rotary-exhaust-valved 2-stroke

-Engine of Our Great Mobilisation Dreams: In the twin once-you-see-it-you-can’t-unsee-it, why-didn’t-I-think-of-that sentiments of the magnificently enlightening, anonymous Bosnian YouTube content creator, the rotary-exhaust-valved-2-stroke solution of Alpha-Otto Technologies is genius.
-It also illustrates why the Great Mobilisation demands intelligent, technological collaboration, as opposed to endless, biosphere-dooming zero-sum, blind-market-leading-the-blind, business-as-usual, laisser-faireism. screen capture Alpha-Otto Technologies
+Engine of One’s Great Mobilisation Dreams: In the twin, once-you-see-it-you-can’t-unsee-it / why-didn’t-I-think-of-that sentiments of a magnificently enlightening, anonymous Bosnian YouTube content creator, the rotary-exhaust-valved-2-stroke solution of Alpha-Otto Technologies is genius.
+It also illustrates why the Great Mobilisation demands intelligent, technological collaboration, as opposed to endless, biosphere-dooming zero-sum, blind-market-leading-the-blind, business-as-usual, laissez-faireism.

 Return to text